jojojubah/JubaGif/README.md

 # JubaGif — YouTube Downloader + Video to GIF Converter

+on first run Mac/Windows may warn because the app isn’t code-signed yet, it’s safe, just not signed.)
+Enjoy ;)

 ## What it is
 A desktop app that (1) downloads YouTube videos with **smart format/quality selection** using yt-dlp, and (2) converts local videos with **high-quality GIF** support using ffmpeg's palette workflow.